rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr.md

    - **Cryptographic service provider**: Unless you have a specific cryptographic provider, use the default selection.
    - **Bit length**: 2048 is the recommended bit length.

-7. On the File Name page, enter the location where you want to save the certificate request file, and then click **Finish**.
+7. On the **File Name** page, enter the location where you want to save the certificate request file and then click **Finish**.

-After you have generated the CSR, you can submit it to a certificate authority to purchase an SSL certificate.
+After you have generated the CSR, you can submit it to a CA to purchase an SSL certificate.

 ### Cloud Control Panel

-Rackspace  provides a tool for generating a CSR.
-The CSR Generator shows you what CSRs you currently have and lets you create new CSRs with a simple form.
-Once you have entered your details, the generator combines them with your private key so that you can submit the combined encoded information to a certificate authority (CA).
+Rackspace provides the CSR Generator for generating a CSR.
+The CSR Generator shows you the CSRs that you currently have and lets you create new CSRs with a simple form.
+After you have entered your details, the generator combines them with your private key so that you can submit the combined encoded information to a CA.

 When you are done with the generator, you can return to the Cloud Control Panel by clicking any of the terms in the top navigation or by going to [mycloud.rackspace.com](https://mycloud.rackspace.com).